derkork/uTomate-UnityCloudBuildSample/README.md

 This is an example project showing how to use uTomate (http://www.ancientlightstudios.com/utomate) with Unity's Cloud build solution.

 ## General considerations

-Currently Unity Cloud Build supports two phases into which custom logic can be plugged - pre-Export (that is before a player is built) and post-export (after the player is built, but before any potential XCode build).
-That is not an aweful lot of flexibility, but it's a start.
-Right now you cannot have completely custom builds, and only time will tell, whether or not custom builds will be possible.
-For now we have to play with what is there.
+Currently Unity Cloud Build supports two phases into which custom logic can be plugged - pre-export (that is before a player is built) and post-export (after the player is built, but before any potential XCode build).
+That is not an awful lot of flexibility, but it's a start.

 ## Setup
 ### In your project